Transport map accelerated Markov chain Monte Carlo: Proof of ergodicity

 \subsection{Diminishing adaptation}

 In addition to SSAGE and containment, Theorem \ref{thm:ergodic} requires diminishing adaptation (Definition \ref{def:dim}).
-The following proof establishes the diminishing adaptation proposed in Lemma \ref{lem:dimAdapt}. \begin{proof}[Lemma \ref{lem:dimAdapt}] The proof of this lemma relies on continuity of the map with respect to $\bar{\mapp}$ and the convergence of \eqref{eq:fullopt} to the KL divergence as the number of samples grows to infinity.
+The following proof establishes the diminishing adaptation proposed in Lemma \ref{lem:dimAdapt}. \begin{proof}[Proof of Lemma \ref{lem:dimAdapt}] The proof of this lemma relies on continuity of the map with respect to $\bar{\mapp}$ and the convergence of \eqref{eq:regopt} as the number of samples $K\rightarrow \infty$.
+Note that we do not require \eqref{eq:regopt} (or \eqref{eq:mckl})) to converge to the minimizer of the true KL divergence.